Key staff

 Professor Lex Doyle

 Professor Doyle has major research interests in evaluating neonatal intensive care, including how to improve on that care, and its economic consequences.
 He is or has been a chief investigator on many randomised controlled trials of interventions designed to improve the outcome for the tiniest and most immature babies.
-He leads or has led several research groups interested in the outcome for tiny babies well beyond the nursery and into adulthood; these are the Premature Infant Follow-up Programme at the Women's, and the Victorian Infant Collaborative Study Group.
-As a consequence of his research activities, he has over 580 scientific publications, one book, and two completed theses (MSc [McMaster]; MD [Melbourne]) to date (2020).
+He has led several research groups interested in the outcome for tiny babies well beyond the nursery and into adulthood; these are the Premature Infant Follow-up Programme at the Women's, and the Victorian Infant Collaborative Study Group.
+As a consequence of his research activities, he has almost 700 scientific publications, one book, and two completed theses (MSc [McMaster]; MD [Melbourne]) to date (2024).

 Abbey Eeles